bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Extends</h4>

-Extends provide a way to easily share and reuse styles without having to explicitly repeat code or use additional classes, providing a perfect way to keep code modular.
-Both elements and class selectors may be used as an extend, and there is even a placeholder selector built just for extends.
+<p>Extends provide a way to easily share and reuse styles without having to
+explicitly repeat code or use additional classes, providing a perfect way to keep code modular.
+Both elements and class selectors may be used as an extend, and there is even a placeholder selector built just for extends.</p>

-Extends are established by using the @extend rule followed by the selector to extend.
-Instead of duplicating the property and values, the original selector receives and additional selector, that of which is from the selector calling the extend.
+<p>Extends are established by using the @extend rule followed by the
+selector to extend.
+Instead of duplicating the property and values, the original selector receives and additional selector, that of which is from the selector calling the extend.</p>

-In all, this provides a way to quickly reuse code without driving up code weight.
-Additionally, extends parley nicely with OOCSS and SMACSS.
+<p>In all, this provides a way to quickly reuse code without driving up
+code weight.
+Additionally, extends parley nicely with OOCSS and SMACSS.</p>

 <h4>Sass</h4>